komascript/makelabels/README.md

 similar to the standard letter classes.
 Currently there are no configuration features at `makelabel.lco`.
-But you may use package [`envlab`](https://www.ctan.org/pkg/envlab) from CTAN after loading `mlabel.lco` to get various configuration features.
+But you may use package [`envlab`](https://www.ctan.org/pkg/envlab) from CTAN after loading `makelabels.lco` to get various configuration features.

 ## Installation